SparkPost/support-docs/support/user-guide/subaccounts.md

 **Permissions**

 Master account Admin and Developer users can create subaccounts.
 Master account Templates and Reporting users can see information about all subaccounts.
 Reporting Users can optionally be assigned to a specific subaccount instead of the master account - more information on this below in "Subaccount UI Access".
-It is important to consider if a user should have access to the master and all subaccounts or if a user should be restricted to a specific subaccount when provisioning app accounts on your system.

 Learn more about user roles [here](https://www.sparkpost.com/docs/user-guide/managing-users/).